philo-vanguard/philo-vanguard.github.io/_pages/about.md

 My research interests include data quality, data cleaning, rule discovery, and other areas of combining DB and AI.

 <font color=red>
   I am looking for a postdoctoral position.
-If you are interested, please contact me.
+If you are interested, please feel free to contact me.
 </font>
 <br>